 Dim mak should never be used for demonstrations only for defeating opponents.
 There is short and long term damage from any type of knock out, so it would not be sensible for a person to volunteer themselves to be hit at a seminar where dim mak is being demonstrated.

 So if we train to be effective acupuncturists as well as effective martial artists then we have a yin yang balance in our training and our lives.
 We can be healers as well as fighters by using the same knowledge of acupuncture points for both combat and healing.
-For healing we would be tapping into our higher spiritual nature for fighting we tap into our base animal nature.
+For healing we would be tapping into our higher spiritual nature and for fighting we tap into our animal survival nature.